DataMa-Solutions/docs/general/menu/filters_level.md

 ![filters_level](images/filters-1-2.gif)

-1. In « Filter 1  » select the Dimension and one or several Segment you want to focus on
+1. In « Filter level 1  » select the Dimension and one or several Segment you want to focus on
 2. Click on « Compare » to get results

 Analysis in now focused on the selected Dimension and Segment(s)